jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 ## TL;DR

-Nowadays everybody speaking and writing about containers, Docker, Kubernetes, OpenShift, etc. I don't want to explain here what are these meaning, instead give some practical use cases.
-Most of my examples are suitable for home users.
+Nowadays everybody talking and writing about containers, Docker, Kubernetes, OpenShift, etc. I don't want to explain here what are these meaning, instead give some practical use cases.
 I'm always testing my solutions at home with low cost HWs.
 I have an article about installing single node Kubernetes cluster, but now I step back to Docker containers.
-This is because deploying a container orchestrator not always a the goal.
+This is because deploying a container orchestrator not always the goal.
 This article could be useful for home users, or developers who want learn about containers.

 ## Use Containers Instead Of Virtual Machines